DataBiosphere/terra-scientific-pipelines-service/notification-templates/README.md

 - `job_succeeded.html` - Sent when a job succeeds
 - `job_failed.html` - Sent when a job fails

+## Template Images
+Several images and logos are used in the templates.
+They're included in the `images` directory and referenced in the HTML files.
+To update an image, replace the file in the `images` directory, upload it to the SendGrid media library, and update the image URL in the HTML files to point to the uploaded file.

 ## Updating Templates
 Doc explaining the process for changes and how to test - https://docs.google.com/document/d/1e2UisAYbW9wXwyI7sWLtYMmX0ILWBP_lvRONBVEbliY/edit?tab=t.0